python-telegram-bot/python-telegram-bot/examples/README.md

 A basic example of a bot store conversation state and user_data over multiple restarts.

 ### [`inlinekeyboard.py`](https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/inlinekeyboard.py)
 This example sheds some light on inline keyboards, callback queries and message editing.
-A wikipedia site explaining this examples lives at https://git.io/JOmFw.
+A wiki site explaining this examples lives at https://git.io/JOmFw.

 ### [`inlinekeyboard2.py`](https://github.com/python-telegram-bot/python-telegram-bot/blob/master/examples/inlinekeyboard2.py)
 A more complex example about inline keyboards, callback queries and message editing.
 This example showcases how an interactive menu could be build using inline keyboards.